BECAUSE WE BELIEVE YOU

 Frequently Asked Questions When Pursuing Legal Advice For Sexual Assault Cases

-Our defense attorneys are dedicated to representing victims who have suffered sexual assault and filing sex crime charges against the sexual abuser.
+Our attorneys are dedicated to representing victims who have suffered sexual assault and filing sex crime charges against the sexual abuser.
 If you are left with questions, consult with an attorney as soon as possible to learn more about your case and the injury you have suffered.

 What Is The Difference Between A Civil and Criminal Lawsuit?